-The Neverfull is undoubtedly one of the most popular handbags by Louis Vuitton.
-And, it’s no wonder.
-This tote is roomy and versatile.
-Plus, it comes in their legendary Monogram canvas print, and the Damier checker print in Azur (blue) and Ebene (brown).
+The Louis Vuitton Neverfull is undoubtedly the most popular bag by Louis Vuitton.
+And, it’s no wonder – the LV Neverfull bag comes in 3 different sizes, and with Empriente leather, Damier and Monogram canvas.
 So, what made me buy one?
-How roomy is it?
-And, which size should you get?
+Is it really never full?
+Which size – GM vs MM?
 Should you go with new or used?
-Well, see my size comparison chart, get the dimensions, the prices, pros and cons, and of course lots of photos of this amazing LV tote so you can decide.
+See the sizes comparison chart, the pros and cons, and of course, lots of photos of this amazing LV tote so you can decide.

 What’s Covered in this Post:

-- Should I buy Louis Vuitton New or Used?
+- Should I buy One New or Used?

-- Pros and Cons of the LV Neverfull
+- My Pros and Cons of This Bag

 - My Love for Louis Vuitton Endures